 Equipment, options & accessories

-There’s only one trim level right now, called 1ST Edition.
-This includes sat nav, digital radio, dual-zone climate control, seat and steering-wheel heating, front armrests, 100kW rapid-charging capability, a rear-view camera, keyless entry and go, matrix LED headlights and 19-inch alloy wheels.
+The launch edition of the ID.3 boasts sat nav, digital radio, dual-zone climate control, seat and steering-wheel heating, front armrests, 100kW rapid-charging capability, a rear-view camera, keyless entry and go, matrix LED headlights and 19-inch alloy wheels.
 Lower-spec models have 18-inch alloys and go without goodies like the heated seats and matrix LEDs.

 Infotainment, apps & sat nav